-Key Audit Matter How our audit addressed the Key Audit Matter Valuation of reinsurance contract liabilities - liability for remaining coverage and asset for incurred claims, and insurance contract assets - asset for We performed the following audit procedures to address this matter: remaining coverage and liability for incurred claims Refer to the following notes in the financial statements: Note 2.3(ii) Premium Allocation Approach ("PAA") model , Note 2.3(ix) Measurement and Note 3 Critical accounting estimates, assumptions and judgements.
-(Re)Insurance contract assets and liabilities under FRS 117 require the selection of accounting policies and appropriate methodologies, which requires significant professional judgement.
-It also requires the determination of assumptions which involve estimation uncertainty. we understood the actuarial valuation process; we assessed the reasonableness of the model used to calculate the LRC under PAA and GMM; we tested the calculations of LRC produced under GMM and PAA; for the liability for incurred claims recorded by the Company, we obtained the confirmation from the independent qualified claims reviewer and the cedant on whether any claim event has occurred during For insurance contracts with coverage period of more than a year, an assessment would need to be performed to determine the liability for remaining coverage ("LRC") under the General Measurement Model ("GMM") and Premium Allocation Approach ("PAA").
-An entity can apply PAA only if the LRC measured by the PAA would not differ materially from the LRC produced under the GMM.
-Management applied judgement in the PAA eligibility assessment and concluded that its insurance and reinsurance contracts are all PAA eligible. the financial period; and we assessed the appropriateness of the disclosures in the financial statements.
+Key Audit Matter How our audit addressed the Key Audit Matter Key Audit Matter Valuation of reinsurance contract liabilities - liability for remaining coverage and liability for incurred claims, and insurance contract assets - asset for remaining coverage ("ARC") and asset for incurred claims.
+Refer to Note 3 Critical accounting estimates, assumptions and judgements in the financial statements.
+Insurance contract assets and reinsurance contract liabilities under FRS 117 require the selection of accounting policies and appropriate methodologies, which requires significant professional judgement.
+It also requires the determination of assumptions which Matter We performed the following audit procedures to address this matter: we understood the actuarial valuation process; for the liability for incurred claims recorded by the Company, we obtained the confirmation from the independent qualified claims reviewer and the cedant on whether any claim event has occurred during the financial period; and we assessed the appropriateness of the disclosures in the financial statements. involve estimation uncertainty.
+As at 31 December 2024, the Company has US\$832,900 (2023: US\$27,000) balance on its liability for incurred claims.
 Based on the work performed and the evidence obtained, the rationale for conclusion of the assessment conducted by the independent qualified claims reviewer is appropriate.
 Our audit procedures and the disclosures showed that they were in accordance with the relevant FRS 1 and FRS 117 disclosure requirements.
-As at 31 December 2023, the Company has US\$27,000 (2022: nil) balance on its liability for incurred claims.